Descolada/Aris/README.md

 ```
 aris i Descolada/OCR
 ```
 It's also possible to create separate packages for specific files in a repository by using `-m`/`--main` and `--files` flags.
-To install a single file (creates a package named "thqby/MCode.ahk"):
+The following example installs a single file and creates a package named "thqby/MCode":
 ```
-aris i thqby/ahk2_lib -m MCode.ahk
+aris i thqby/ahk2_lib as MCode --files MCode.ahk
 ```
 Or include a folder (creates a package named "thqby/RapidOcr.ahk"):
 ```
-aris i thqby/ahk2_lib -m RapidOcr/RapidOcr.ahk --files RapidOcr/*.*
+aris i thqby/ahk2_lib as RapidOcr -m RapidOcr/RapidOcr.ahk --files RapidOcr/*.*
 ```
 ## Gist install
 Install a specific file from a Gist: